National Exhibition Centre

-The National Exhibition Centre (NEC) is an exhibition centre located in Marston Green, England, near to Birmingham and Solihull.
+The National Exhibition Centre (NEC) is an exhibition centre located in Marston Green in the Metropolitan Borough of Solihull, near the city of Birmingham.
 It is near junction 6 of the M42 motorway, and is adjacent to Birmingham Airport and Birmingham International railway station.
 It was opened by Queen Elizabeth II in 1976.
+On its 50th anniversary in 2026, The NEC was rebranded to the Nation's Experience Capital.

 History

 The NEC was originally going to be built adjacent to the M1 motorway (junction 21) near Leicester but it was turned down by Leicestershire County Council with claims that "The big shows won't move away from London".

-In November 1971, the Secretary of State for the Environment granted outline planning approval for the National Exhibition Centre in Birmingham.
+In November 1971, the Secretary of State for the Environment granted outline planning approval for the National Exhibition Centre.
 On 16 February 1973, then Prime Minister Edward Heath travelled up from London to cut a white ribbon and initiate its construction, which was carried out by RM Douglas (known today as Tilbury Douglas), to a design by Edward Mills.
 The NEC was opened by Queen Elizabeth II on 2 February 1976.